masesgroup/KNet/src/net/Documentation/articles/usage.md

 # KafkaBridge usage

 To use KafkaBridge classes the developer can write code in .NET using the same classes available in the official Apache Kafka package.
+If classes or methods are not available yet it is possible to use the approach synthetized in the chapter [What to do if an API was not yet implemented](##What-to-do-if-an-API-was-not-yet-implemented)

 ## Producer example